Willi Castro Preview, Player Props: Twins vs. Rays

 Willi Castro At The Plate

-- Castro has picked up a hit in 57.3% of his 96 games this season, with multiple hits in 19.8% of those games.
+- In 56.7% of his 97 games this season, Castro has picked up at least one hit.
+He's also had 19 multi-hit games.

-- He has hit a home run in five games this year (5.2%), leaving the park in 1.8% of his chances at the plate.
+- He has hit a home run in 5.2% of his games this year, and 1.7% of his plate appearances.

-- Castro has an RBI in 23 of 96 games this year, with multiple RBI in four of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 23 games this year (23.7%), Castro has picked up an RBI, and in four of those games (4.1%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 39.6% of his games this year, with two or more runs scored in 7.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.